 - Information on how people who are blind or vision impaired will be supported should they be hospitalised because of coronavirus.

 If you have concerns that you would like to raise you can leave feedback on our phone system by calling 1800 033 660 or send us an email at email@example.com

-Australian Federation of Disability Organisations – Webpage on relaxing COVID-19 restrictions
+Australian Federation of Disability Organisations – COVID-19 Information

 Pharmacies around the country can offer free delivery on prescriptions to their customers.
 The initiative incorporates Australia Post’s contactless delivery in line with current COVID-19 guidelines.